GabrielCoetzee/MP3-Metadata-Editor/README.md

 - You can modify an MP3`s metadata, and save it to the MP3, without the Windows Service / Server Code running.
 This was one of my goals.
 - You may also choose custom album art to add to an MP3.
 This is achievable without any server code running, this was also part of the goal.
 - I made use both of the Factory and Singleton patterns.
 This was in order to allow extensibility as to how MP3 metadata is read.
 (Open-Closed Principle)
+- There is some model validation, on a few fields, but there are no business cases for them.
+I implemented it just for the sake of completeness.

 Some notes about the Server :